-As part of the NCore requirements (discussed in Section 4.1), the South DeKalb site (13-089-0002) began PM{10-2.5} sampling as of January 1, 2011.
-The Teledyne T640x replaced the BAM PM{10-2.5} system on June 14, 2017.
+As part of the NCore requirements (discussed in Section 4.1), the South DeKalb site (13-089-0002) began $PM{10-2.5}$ sampling as of January 1, 2011.
+The Teledyne T640x $PM{10-2.5}$ is the current system used to measure coarse particulate matter.
 The Teledyne T640/640x is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
 The T640x Option measures PM{2.5}, PM10, and PM{10-2.5}.
 The sampling head draws in the ambient air with different size particles, which are dried with the Aerosol Sample Conditioner (ASC) and moved into the optical particle sensor where scattered light intensity is measured to determine particle size diameter.
 The particles move separately into the T-aperture through an optically differentiated measurement volume that is homogeneously illuminated with polychromatic light.
 GA AAMP uses the 16.7 LPM Model T640 with 640x option PM{10-2.5} monitor: EQPM-0516-240.
 This analyzer is subjected to monthly flow checks and is audited by GA AAMP's Quality Assurance Unit on a semi-annual basis.